symfony/symfony-docs/doctrine/events.rst

             // ...
         }

-Alternatively, if you prefer to not use PHP attributes, you mustenable the Doctrine listener in the Symfony application by creating a new service for it and :doc:`tagging it </service_container/tags>` with the ``doctrine.event_listener`` tag:
+Alternatively, if you prefer to not use PHP attributes, you must enable the listener in the Symfony application by creating a new service for it and :doc:`tagging it </service_container/tags>` with the ``doctrine.event_listener`` tag:

 .. configuration-block::